obsidian-sync.md

 <!-- translations:end -->

-Today the Obsidian export is strictly one-way: the typed graph in .tesserae/graph.json projects to the vault, and project compile overwrites projected files.
-Users have asked for the opposite direction too — edit a description in Obsidian, see it survive recompile.
+The Obsidian export used to be strictly one-way: the typed graph in .tesserae/graph.json projects to the vault, and project compile overwrites projected files. obsidian-sync adds the opposite direction — edit a description in Obsidian, and it survives recompile.

-This document spells out how that would work without making the data model incoherent.
+This document spells out how that works without making the data model incoherent.

 Strategic shift, stated plainly